 Set within an existing building in the vibrant district of Kolonaki, Athens, IT café is a fresh food cafe and multi-functional space unique in its simplicity and use of materials.

 The IT café concept was inspired by the humble and practical crates used to deliver food to restaurants.
 These packing crates allude to food markets and urban mobility whilst providing an architectural solution capable of responding to the changing needs of a multi-functional space on a tight budget.

-The design utilises inventive architectural solutions that add character but also meet the requirements of a tight budget.
-The cafe doubles as a venue for presentations and exhibitions and has an interior made entirely out of compressed wood chip boards, creating a space that resembles a piece of flat-pack furniture.
-This idea was inspired by the humble but practical crates used to deliver food to restaurants.
-The packing crates allude to food markets and urban mobility and provide an architectural inventory capable of responding to the changing needs of the space.
-The rough, unfinished textures lend the space a casual informality, inviting everyone to participate as if dining were a collective play or group show.
+The café doubles as a venue for presentations and exhibitions, and has an interior made entirely out of compressed wood chip boards, creating a space that resembles a piece of flat-pack furniture.
+The rough, unfinished textures and low cost materials lend the space a casual informality, resulting in an environment that is inviting, unpretentious and stimulating.
 Wooden stud frames make a spectacle of mundane storage and provide flexible shelving whilst the horizontal glass storefront brings in natural light and encourages a dialogue with passers-by.
 The use of glass, juxtaposed with the wood and brick of the existing building, highlights the simple design of the interior.